vinfreecs/genga/README.md

 [A paper describing GENGA can be found here](http://arxiv.org/abs/1404.2324)

+ ** GENGA Tutorial **
+Try GENGA on Google colab [with this tutorial](https://bitbucket.org/sigrimm/genga/src/master/GengaTutorial.ipynb)

+Open the GengaTutorial notebook in Colab and learn how to run GENGA.

  ** News: **

  * Version 3.137: Corrected angular momentum units in the Energyfile to Msun AU^2/day.